Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Thought-Aligner

+\textbf{Why Thought-Level Intervention.} Directly fine-tuning the base model for safety is costly and may degrade task performance.
+In contrast, \textit{Thought-Aligner} intervenes only at the thought stage, enabling (1) thoughts correction without expensive model retraining, (2) low overhead due to its small size, and (3) preservation of task coherence by editing only risky reasoning steps.
+We assume the base agent possesses sufficient instruction-following capabilities to align its actions with the corrected thoughts.
+This is empirically validated in Section \ref{experiment_results}.

 Figure \ref{thought_aligner_fig2} offers an overview of the training and deployment process for \textit{Thought-Aligner}.
-The key components include dataset construction, training, and integration with the base agent.
-We will discuss each of these components in detail below.
+Key components include dataset construction, training, and integration with the base agent.
+We will discuss each component in detail below.